 If possible, shut off the valve for water to these pipes.
 Failing to do so leaves water in the pipes that can easily freeze once temperatures drop.
 One way or the other, put a Styrofoam bib over all outdoor faucets.

 For indoor pipes, the main concern comes when you leave your home for an extended period of time and water isnt periodically running through the pipes.
-If you are leaving your home for more than a day or two, keep the temperature around 60 degrees Fahrenheit to prevent freezing.
+If you are leaving your home for more than a day or two, keep the temperature to around 60 degrees Fahrenheit to prevent freezing.

 Additionally, leave cabinet or cupboard doors open to let air circulate around pipes and keep them warm.
 Leaving ceiling fans on will help the air circulate